dashpay/platform/packages/dashmate/README.md

 `dashmate group:stop --force` to stop group of nodes (local)

 #### externalIp option is not set in base config
 This may happen when you switch back and forth between major versions, making config incompatible.
-In this case, do a manual reset and run setup again
+In this case, do a manual reset and run setup again.

 #### TypeError Plugin: dashmate: Cannot read properties of undefined (reading 'dash')
 This can occur if other `.yarnrc` and `node_modules` directories exist in parent directories.
 Check your home directory for any `.yarnrc` and `node_modules`, delete them all and try again.